ArekX/tunnelize/docs/src/setting-up-tunnel.md

     </tr>
     <tr>
       <td>--cert</td>
       <td>Path to the custom CA (Certificate Authority) certificate file for TLS.
-If not specified, it is assumed the server is using a non self-signed certificate (<code>native-tls</code>) meaning it will use CA predefined in OS.</td>
+If not specified, it will use CA predefined in OS.</td>
       <td><code>--cert=/path/to/ca.crt</code></td>
     </tr>
   </tbody>